The SECURE Act’s Impact on Retirement Plans

 Relaxed Non-Elective Safe Harbor Requirements: The safe harbor notice is eliminated for nonelective 401(k) safe harbor plans.
 A plan may now be amended to become a nonelective 401(k) safe harbor plan for a plan year at any time prior to the 30th day before the end of the plan year, if the plan provides for a nonelective contribution of at least 4% and the amendment is made by the last day for distributing excess contributions.
 This provision applies to plan years beginning after Dec.
 31, 2019.

 The SECURE Act brings many provisions that will require additional guidance from the Department of Labor, Internal Revenue Service and other agencies.
-Collaborating with our CPA firm Doeren Mayhew, DM Payroll Solutions can help provide clarity on the specific operations of these rules.
+Collaborating with our affiliate firm Doeren Mayhew, DM Payroll Solutions can help provide clarity on the specific operations of these rules.
 Contact us with any questions.